 Skipping Header Levels

 Another common mistake is skipping header levels, such as jumping from an H2 to an H4.
-Around 31% of pages fail to maintain a consistent header structure.
 This disrupts the semantic flow of your content, making it harder for search engines to understand how subtopics relate to the main theme.

 “People with screen readers or other kinds of assistive devices, they rely on these headings to better understand the page and kind of know where within the page they need to go.” – John Mueller, Search Advocate, Google

 A well-structured header hierarchy doesn’t just help search engines - it also improves user experience.
-Properly formatted pages are 47% easier to scan, and 82% of top-ranking pages follow a correct H1–H2–H3 structure.
+Properly structured pages are easier to scan, and most top-ranking pages follow a clean H1–H2–H3 outline.
 To ensure consistency, always use headers in sequential order: an H4 should only appear under an H3, not directly under an H2.
 Tools like HeadingsMap can help you visualize your document’s structure and catch any skipped levels.

 Using Headers for Design Instead of Structure